People have the sickle cell trait*

 Many other people are affected by sickle cell disease

-Sickle cell is an inherited disease and is one of the most common genetic blood disorders in
+Sickle cell disease is an inherited disease and is one of the most common genetic blood disorders in

 Migration is changing the sickle cell disease landscape